Best Way to Keep Attic Cool – 7 Energy Efficient Ways

 Unlike turbine vents, an electric fan is powered by the household current and is installed in the gable.
-These types of fans also push hot air out of the attic as the blades rotate.
-While some of them never stop running, most are crafted with a thermostat.
+As the blades rotate, these fans also push hot air out of the attic.
+While some never stop running, most are crafted with a thermostat.

 Solar Attic Fan

-You could say a solar attic fan is a type of electric attic fan.
+You could say a solar attic fan is an electric attic fan.
 However, unlike the conventional electric fan, it is powered by solar energy, not the household current.
-Also, unlike the conventional fan, a solar fan will not affect your energy bill.
+Also, a solar fan will not affect your energy bill, unlike the conventional fan.

-Why Is Solar Attic Fan One of the Best Way to Keep Attic Cool?
+Why Is Solar Attic Fan One of the Best Ways to Keep Attic Cool?

 While trying to keep your attic cool, you must ensure no cracks or gaps in the attic.